Ameliegre/advice-generator-app/README.md

 During this project :

-- I learned how to apply styled components
+- I learned how to use tailwind CSS
-- I understood better how to use react event handlers with many conditions
+- I understood better how to do some call with a publi api
-- I also praticed conditionnal rendering with differents errors
+- I also praticed conditionnal rendering